Piano repairs

-It is inevitable that over time your piano will be subject to wear-and-tear that will affect different parts of the piano.
-Like any mechanical device, these deteriorations will affect how the piano sounds or plays, or both.
-Some repairs can be carried out at the piano during the course of a tuning session such as a simple re-pinning of a hammer.
+As time goes on it is inevitable that your piano will be subject to some wear and tear, be it big or small, that will have an effect on different parts of the piano.
+As with all mechanical devices, these deteriorations will affect how the piano sounds or plays, or both.

 Common piano repairs include: